TeenWolfGitHub/MyRpgInventorySystem/README.md

-# RPG INVENTORY SYSTEM by
+# RPG INVENTORY SYSTEM by Rhommel Casabar

 ## Overview
 This is my first project using C++ as a self-taught programmer (still learning the language and its more complex tools and properties).